muratk5n/thirdwave/en/README.md

 ---

-We examine[d] how the premature death of eminent life scientists alters the vitality of their fields...
+Paper: "We examine[d] how the premature death of eminent life scientists alters the vitality of their fields...
 To our surprise, it is not competitors from within a subfield who assume the mantle of leadership, but rather entrants from other fields who step in to fill the void created by a star’s absence"